okta/okta.github.io/_source/_posts/2019-02-06-welcome-micah.md

 * Text the proper reply to the same number, and your message will be sent to my [LaMetric Digital]() message board.
 * You can tune into this [twitch]() stream to see your message display as well as that of other people

+NOTE: you only get to send one message and it only displays for 10 seconds, so tune into the twitch stream and then send your message!

 My dear friends in Education Services gave me the LaMetric as a parting gift.
 I wanted to discover how it worked, so I made a mashup of the Twilio and LaMetric APIs.